Tafinlar FDA Approval History

 - the treatment of patients with locally advanced or metastatic anaplastic thyroid cancer (ATC) with BRAF V600E mutation and with no satisfactory locoregional treatment options.

-Development History and FDA Approval Process for Tafinlar
+Development timeline for Tafinlar